isomerpages/ogp-buildforgood/_projects/SafeSpace.md

 Hi there!
 We are Team SafeSpace, a group of SMU students passionate about using technology to build products/software solutions that provide meaning, are beneficial, and ultimately have a positive impact on its users.

-*Team members: Teo Sean, Tyler Lian, Elton Tay, Keith Loh, Jerome Wong*
+*Team members: Sean Teo, Tyler Lian, Elton Tay, Keith Loh, Jerome Wong*

 ### Problem Statement